dblanchet/pyfda/README.md

 In no particular order, I would like to:

 * Write a user manual for CLI tool
-* Port to Python 3
-* Test on Linux and Windows, with both Python 2 and 3
+* Test on Mac with Python 3, Test on Windows with both Python 2 and 3
 * Add missing features in GUI
 * Publish on PyPI?